stevemclaugh/preservation-torrent/README.md

 ### Metadata for all datasets, along with checksums, torrent files, and magnet links, should be available from a trusted organization.

-### It isn't necessary to include extensive human-readable metadata in each torrent.
+### It isn't necessary to include extensive metadata in each torrent.

 - Remember that filenames are visible to the public via torrent trackers and the distributed hash table.
 Using UUIDs instead of human-readable filenames is a light form of obfuscation.